Skip to content

 current()

-Gets the sequence at the current rotation and reflection state.
+Gets the sequence at the current rotation and reflection state, in the same concrete type as the original input.

 Source code in src/ring_seq/examples/Ring.py